FlyxHub/MyGPT/README.md

 ### To-Do

 - [ ] Learn how React works
+- [ ] Learn how to add multiple pages with React Router
 - [x] Learn enough Git to work on a project
 - [ ] Learn wtf Tailwind CSS is and how to use it
 - [ ] Learn how to integrate and use OpenAI API